 Beyond the day-to-day trends of social media, look for inspiration in the creative trends of the video industry.
 Seeing the new formats and experimentations of other creators and publishers, especially those that are proving popular, can offer up a structure for you to utilize.

 Sometimes that mechanical foundation reveals a way to tell a story you couldn’t quite figure out.
 Or offers you a way to recreate an existing, popular piece in a whole new way.
-Trends like meme videos, varying aspect ratios, listicles, and so on can inspire new ways to recreate and reshare content.
+Trends like longer social media stories, varying aspect ratios, listicles, and so on can inspire new ways to recreate and reshare content.

 What’s on the horizon?